MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 When you connect to the storage or data pool in a Big Data Cluster, the user's credentials are passed through to the back-end system.
 Create logins in the data pool itself to enable pass through authentication.

-Currently a SAS token with type `hadoop` is unsupported.
+Currently a SAS token with type `HADOOP` is unsupported.
 It's only supported with a storage account access key.
-Attempting to create an external data source with type `hadoop` and using a SAS credential might fail with the error:
+Attempting to create an external data source with type `HADOOP` and a SAS credential fails with the following error:

 `Msg 105019, Level 16, State 1 - EXTERNAL TABLE access failed due to internal error: 'Java exception raised on call to HdfsBridge_Connect.
 Java exception message: Parameters provided to connect to the Azure storage account are not valid.: Error [Parameters provided to connect to the Azure storage account are not valid.] occurred while accessing external file.'`